-- Each procedure specifically tailored to your needs
+- Each procedure is specifically tailored to your needs

 - Computer generated morphing used to aid in planning

-A rhinoplasty takes approximately two to four hours and is performed under general anesthesia with a licensed anesthesia provider.
+A rhinoplasty at Liebertz Plastic Surgery at Yarrow Bay takes approximately two to four hours and is performed under general anesthesia with a licensed anesthesia provider.
 The procedure is performed on an outpatient basis, and you go home the same day.

 Surgeons use one of two techniques: the incision is either made within the nostrils, thus hiding scars after surgery (endonasal rhinoplasty), or across the columella (the vertical strip of tissue separating the nostrils) in an “open” or “external” procedure, where scars are small and hidden on the underside of the base.
 In both procedures the skin is lifted off of the underlying structures, the bone and cartilage sculpted, and the skin replaced and stitched closed.

-Strenuous activity, including all “cardio” exercise, is limited for four weeks.
-Blood thinners such as aspirin, NSAIDS (ibuprofen, Advil, Aleve, Motrin, etc), fish oil, vitamin E, and others are to be avoided for at least two weeks after surgery.
+Strenuous activity, including all “cardio” exercises, is limited to four weeks.
+Blood thinners such as aspirin, NSAIDs (ibuprofen, Advil, Aleve, Motrin, etc), fish oil, vitamin E, and others are to be avoided for at least two weeks after surgery.
 Your doctor will give you specific instructions for your individual recovery, and following these instructions can help speed your recovery and reduce the risk of post-operative complications.

-Though rare, post-operative complications from any surigical procedure are possible.
-They may include infection, bleeding, blood clots, and poor healing (including scarring), all which may require further surgery.
+Though rare, post-operative complications from any surgical procedure are possible.
+They may include infection, bleeding, blood clots, and poor healing (including scarring), all of which may require further surgery.

-Risks specific to nasal surgery also include asymmetry, numbness or parasthesias (tingling or pins-and-needles feeling), change or loss of sense of smell, change or worsening of nasal airflow, and septal perforation.
+Risks specific to nasal surgery also include asymmetry, numbness or paresthesias (tingling or pins-and-needles feeling), change or loss of sense of smell, change or worsening of nasal airflow, and septal perforation.